 While the heat transfer process is relatively conventional, the mechanical aspects are unique.
 With extended operational hours often running for months without stopping the mechanical integrity is paramount.
 Tolerances are tight to ensure that hydrogen cannot escape.
 Flex is minimal to avoid fatigue and failure.

 Hydrogen coolers often have a robust frame surrounding the heat transfer components.

 Generally built in a jig, it is imperative that both tube plates are set to tight tolerance dimensions with the required levels of flatness, squareness and parallel faces.
-The frame that supports the two tubeplates not only maintains this but is also required to avoid resonance.
-Typically, the coolers are supported only on the two tubesheets, often leaving more than 6 metres unsupported.
-It is absolutely essential that the frame avoids the natural frequencies of the machine.
+The frame that supports the two tube plates not only maintains this but is also required to avoid resonance.
+Typically, the coolers are supported only on the two tube sheets, often leaving more than 6 metres unsupported.
+It is essential that the frame avoids the natural frequencies of the machine.

 A combination of air and hydrogen can be explosive.
-This is why we design and manufacture hydrogen coolers that ensure a perfect airtight installation with the flanges of the generator.
+For this reason, we design and manufacture hydrogen coolers that ensure a perfect airtight installation with the flanges of the generator.

 Customised tubes, fins and material

 We offer horizontal and vertical hydrogen coolers with a wide variety of geometries and material to your needs.